inbrainz/cerebro/knowledge_units/general/plane.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > Did you know that, even though there were many previous flying machines, it wasn&#039;t until 1903 when the Wright brothers invented and flew the first airplane?
 How cool is that!
 I found this video about how airplanes are made, let&#039;s watch it [here](https://www.youtube.com/watch?v=Fjj5yQ6XeDw).
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)